frederic-perez/AmE-dictionary/data/idioms.md

 __under (one’s) watch__ A situation where someone is responsible for overseeing or supervising a particular task, project, or group of people.
 It implies that the person in question has the duty of ensuring that everything runs smoothly and according to plan.
 __under (one’s) wing__ Under one’s care, protection, or tutelage. _Our parents died when we were quite young, so my aunt took us under her wing._
 __under (one’s)/the skin__ __1__ Inherently; essentially.
 In this usage, “the” is used between “under” and “skin.” _She’s really a sweet girl under the skin—her sassy attitude just gets in the way of that sometimes._ __2__ Said of something that is a source of irritation.
 In this usage, a personal pronoun is used between “under” and “skin.” _I just can’t stand Dean’s voice, so everything he says gets under my skin._ __3__ Said of someone or something that one is obsessing about.
 In this usage, a personal pronoun is used between “under” and “skin.” _I can’t get that beautiful girl I met earlier off my mind.
 She’s just under my skin now._
-__under fire__ Subject to intense criticism or judgment. _You will definitely come under fire if they find out that you were responsible for the printing error._
+__under fire__ :two: Subject to intense criticism or judgment. _You will definitely come under fire if they find out that you were responsible for the printing error._
 __under one’s belt__
 __under one’s thumb__
 __under pressure__ Facing or enduring something such as pressure or a deadline.